ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+The value of 'c' is 7. the two operators in the last line of code are the addition operator, +, and the assignment operator, =.
+Addition is a binary operator that performs mathematical addition if given two numbers, and concatenation if given anything else.
+The assignment operator evaluates the right side and finds a value which it then stores in memory and assigns the left side as a pointer to that value.

 ## Question 3